soto-project/soto-core/README.md

 | 3.x     | 4.2 - | ✓     |        | Ubuntu 14.04-18.04 | 3.0    |
 | 4.x     | 5.0 - | ✓     | 12.0 - | Ubuntu 14.04-18.04 | 4.0    |

+## Contributing

+We welcome and encourage contributions from all developers.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for our contributing guidelines.

 ## License

 `aws-sdk-swift-core` is released under the Apache 2.0 license.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.